MicrosoftDocs/WSL/WSL/install.md

 To set the default version to WSL 1 or WSL 2 when a new Linux distribution is installed, use the command: `wsl --set-default-version <Version#>`, replacing `<Version#>` with either 1 or 2.

-To set the default Linux distribution used with the `wsl` command, enter: `wsl -s <DistributionName>` or `wsl --setdefault <DistributionName>`, replacing `<DistributionName>` with the name of the Linux distribution you would like to use.
+To set the default Linux distribution used with the `wsl` command, enter: `wsl -s <DistributionName>` or `wsl --set-default <DistributionName>`, replacing `<DistributionName>` with the name of the Linux distribution you would like to use.
 For example, from PowerShell/CMD, enter: `wsl -s Debian` to set the default distribution to Debian.
 Now running `wsl npm init` from Powershell will run the `npm init` command in Debian.

 To run a specific wsl distribution from within PowerShell or Windows Command Prompt without changing your default distribution, use the command: `wsl -d <DistributionName>`, replacing `<DistributionName>` with the name of the distribution you want to use.